-4.0 Responsibility of Suppliers
+2251 R 34.00 Responsibility of Suppliers.

-- 4.1 Dealers, distributors, and manufacturers of school buses and school transportation vehicles each have a responsibility to comply with the Minimum Standards on or after the effective date of these rules. - 4.2 Dealers, distributors or manufacturers which supply school buses and school transportation vehicles for use in the State of Colorado which do not meet the specifications of these rules shall be notified of noncompliance and a written notice will be sent to all school districts, charter schools, and service providers within the State of Colorado advising that equipment supplied by such dealer, distributor, or manufacturer is not in compliance with the MinimumStandards. - 4.02(a) If a dealer, distributor, or manufacturer has been notified of non-compliance in accordance with Rule 4.2 of these rules and replaces or modifies the equipment to meet the Minimum Standards, a written notification of compliance will be issued from the Colorado Department of Education (CDE) within 30 days after proof of compliance.
+- 4.1 Dealers, distributors, and manufacturers of school buses and multifunction buses school buses and school transportation vehicles each have a responsibility to comply with the Minimum Standards on or after the effective date of these rules. - 4.2 Dealers, distributors or manufacturers which supply school buses and multifunction buses school buses and school transportation vehicles for use in the State of Colorado which do not meet the specifications of these rules shall be notified of noncompliance and a written general notice will be sent to all school districts, charter schools, and service providers and school transportation operations within the State of Colorado advising that equipment supplied by such dealer, distributor, or manufacturer is not in compliance with the MinimumStandards.

+43.02(a) If a dealer, distributor, or manufacturer has been notified of non-compliance in accordance with subsection Rule 4.23.02 of these rules and replaces or modifies the equipment to meet the Minimum Standards, a written notification of compliance will be issued from the Colorado Department of Education (CDE) within 30 days after proof of compliance.